geeknik/my-awesome-stars/topics.md

 ## security

+- [0xedward/neuralyzer](https://github.com/0xedward/neuralyzer) - Chrome extension that wipes your sensitive data on the tab you are currently on
 - [rabbitstack/fibratus](https://github.com/rabbitstack/fibratus) - Adversary tradecraft detection, protection, and hunting
 - [google/oss-fuzz-gen](https://github.com/google/oss-fuzz-gen) - LLM powered fuzzing via OSS-Fuzz.
 - [kkomelin/isomorphic-dompurify](https://github.com/kkomelin/isomorphic-dompurify) - Use DOMPurify on server and client in the same way